guttymora/shecker/README.md

 Name | Description
 -----|------------
-`required` | Specifies the value needs to exist `string` | The value has to be a String
+`required` | Specifies the value needs to exist `ifExists` | If the value exists, apply the further rules `string` | The value has to be a String
 `email` | The value has to be a valid email format `number` | The value has to be a Number